pierre3/LINE-BINGO-BOT/README.md

-# BingoWebApi
+# LINE BINGO Bot
-This is a BINGO game API.
+This is a BOT application that you can play BINGO games using LINE.

+## BingoWebApi
+ASP.Net Core Web API

-## API Reference
+### API Reference
 http://bingowebapi.azurewebsites.net/swagger/

+## LineBotFunction
+Azure http trigger function